mashraf94/lane-lines-project1/writeup_report.md

 ### Potential Shortcomings

-The pipeline proposed might have several shortcomings:
+The pipeline proposed might have several shortcomings, which would cause indecisiveness in determining the lanes.
-  1. Inaccuracy under certain conditions
+These shortcomings might occur under certain conditions:
   1. Extremely high or low lighting.
   2. Shadows
   3. Different cameras, and captured portions of the car (eg:. the car's front hood)
   4. Urban Traffic with really close pedestrians or other vehichles.

-   * All these conditions would cause a great distortion in the pipeline's algorithm since it detects the lines available in a specified region infront of the car, and it might be sensitive.
+  * All these conditions would might cause a distortion in the pipeline's algorithm since it detects the lines available in a specified region infront of the car, and it might be inaccurate.
-  2.

-One potential shortcoming would be what would happen when ...

-Another shortcoming could be ...

-### 3. Possible Improvements
+### Possible Improvements

+Ofcourse, this algorithm needs a lot of improvement, one of the ways is using machine learning to know where the lanes are, instead of hard coding the ratios determining the region of interest.
+Moreover, we could use convolutional neural networks to detect more precisely the lane location.